nemofq/pushbullet-go/README.md

 # Pushbullet Go
-> **Note**: The extension name has been changed to "Push Go" due to Chrome Web Store policy.
+> **Note 1**: The extension name has been changed to "Push Go" due to Chrome Web Store policy.
+> **Note 2**: This is a third-party, open-source client for Pushbullet API.
+Not affiliated with or endorsed by the service.

 ![Pushbullet Go](screenshots/1_popup.png)

 A lightweight Chrome extension for Pushbullet that enables receiving and sending pushes directly from your browser.

-This extension is compatible with Manifest V3, making it an alternative to the official extension (since we could no longer use the official one in newer versions of Chrome).
+This extension is compatible with Manifest V3, making it an alternative to the official extension which no longer works.

 ## Features

-This is an extension for [Pushbullet](https://www.pushbullet.com/), so you must be a Pushbullet user to access any of the following features:
+Require a [Pushbullet](https://www.pushbullet.com/) account.
+Features include:

 - Receive and send pushes
-- Push files/images by pasting or uploading (in standalone window due to Chrome's restrictions)
+- Push files/images by pasting or uploading (in standalone window due to Chrome's restriction)
-- Push current page's URL, selected text, or image from context menu (right-click)
+- Push current page's URL, selected text, or images from context menu with device/people selection
-- Notifications for received pushes (display only)
+- Notifications for received pushes with button to open links
-- Filter received pushes by setting local device ID
-- Control which device to push to by setting remote device ID
+- Filter received pushes and control which devices to push to by selecting devices
-- Note: Only the 100 latest pushes (including received and sent) are stored locally; you can always access your entire push history on the Pushbullet website
+- Stores 100 latest pushes locally (full history available on Pushbullet website)

 ## Installation
+> **Note 3**: Requires Chrome 116+ for using `chrome.idle` API to maintain connection to Pushbullet's WebSocket server.

 Install directly from the [Chrome Web Store](https://chromewebstore.google.com/detail/push-go/dghndapbehjdbhiffbckojkhoennbofg) or: